semgrep/semgrep-docs/docs/cli-usage.md

 - `3`: Semgrep failed to parse a file in the specified language
 - `4`: Semgrep encountered an invalid pattern
 - `5`: Semgrep config is not valid yaml
 - `6`: Rule with `pattern-where-python` found but `--dangerously-allow-arbitrary-code-execution-from-rules` was not set.
 See `--dangerously-allow-arbitrary-code-execution-from-rules`.
+(Note: `pattern-where-python` is no longer supported in Semgrep, so this applies only to legacy Semgrep versions).
 - `7`: At least one rule in config is invalid
 - `8`: Semgrep does not understand specified language
 - `9`: Semgrep exceeded match timeout.
 See `--timeout`